-Aside from a few exceptions, each full course is examined by one three-hour unseen written examination and each half course by one two-hour unseen written examination.
+Aside from a few exceptions, each full course is examined by one three-hour unseen written assessment and each half course by one two-hour unseen written assessment.
 The assessment of some courses also involves the submission of coursework or a project - in these cases, details are included as part of the course syllabus.

-The written examinations take place on one occasion each year, normally commencing in May.
+The written assessments take place on one occasion each year, normally commencing in May; additionally there is a resit assessment session in October/November for select courses.
 These are held at established examination centres worldwide.

-Full details of the dates of all examinations are available on the website.
+Full details of the dates of all assessments are available on the website.